offGustavo/md-agenda.nvim/README.md

 {"zenarvus/md-agenda.nvim",
     config = function ()
         require("md-agenda").setup({
-            --required
+            --- REQUIRED ---
             agendaFiles = {
-                "~/notes/agenda.md", "~/notes/habits.md", --singular files
+                "~/notes/agenda.md", "~/notes/habits.md", --Single Files
-                "~/notes/agendafiles/", --folders
+                "~/notes/agendafiles/", --Folders
             }

-            --optional
-            agendaViewPageItems=10 --How many days should be in one agenda view page? - default: 10 showNonTimeawareTasksToday=false --Show agenda items that has no scheduled time nor deadline in today, in the agenda view. remindDeadlineInDays=30 --In how many days before the deadline, a reminder for the todo task should be shown today, in the agenda view? - default: 30 remindScheduledInDays=10 --In how many days before the scheduled time, a reminder for the todo task should be shown today, in the agenda view? - default: 10

-            habitViewPastItems=24 --How many past days should be in the habit view? - default: 24 habitViewFutureItems=3 --How many future days should be in the habit view? -default: 3
+            --- OPTIONAL ---
+            -- Number of days to display on one agenda view page.
+Default: 10 agendaViewPageItems=10
+            -- Number of days before the deadline to show a reminder for the task in the agenda view.
+Default: 30 remindDeadlineInDays=30
+            -- Number of days before the scheduled time to show a reminder for the task in the agenda view.
+Default: 10 remindScheduledInDays=10

+            -- Number of past days to show in the habit view.
+Default: 24 habitViewPastItems=24
+            -- Number of future days to show in the habit view.
+Default: 3 habitViewFutureItems=3

-            foldmarker="{{{,}}}" --For folding logbook entries -default: {{{,}}}
+            -- For folding logbook entries.
+Default: {{{,}}}
+            foldmarker="{{{,}}}"

-            --Custom types that you can use instead of TODO - default: {}
+            -- Custom types that you can use instead of TODO.
+Default: {}
-            customTodoTypes={SOMEDAY="#ffffff"} --map of item type and it's color
+            customTodoTypes={SOMEDAY="#ffffff"} -- A map of item type and its color

-            --optional, customize agenda dashboard view
+            -- Customize agenda dashboard view
-            dashboardOrder = {"All TODO Items"} --Order of the dashboard page.
-Place group names defined in dashboard configuration. dashboard = {
+            dashboardOrder = {"All TODO Items"} -- Order of the dashboard page.
+Place group names defined in the "dashboard" configuration. dashboard = {
+                -- Be aware that the map is an array of maps.
                 ["All TODO Items"] = {
                     {
-                        type={"TODO"}, --TODO, INFO etc. Gets the items that matches one of the given types.
-Ignore if its empty tags={}, --{AND={"tag1", "tag2"}, OR={"tag1", "tag2"}} A list of tags to filter.
-Ignore if its empty. deadline="", --"none" (no deadline property), "today", "past", "nearFuture", "before-yyyy-mm-dd", "after-yyyy-mm-dd". scheduled="", --"none", "today", "past", "nearFuture", "before-yyyy-mm-dd", "after-yyyy-mm-dd".
+                        -- Item types, e.g., {"TODO", "INFO"}.
+Gets the items that match one of the given types.
+Ignored if empty. type={"TODO"},

+                        -- List of tags to filter.
+Use AND/OR conditions, e.g., {AND = {"tag1", "tag2"}, OR = {"tag1", "tag2"}}.
 Ignored if empty.
+                        tags={},

+                        -- Both, deadline and scheduled filters can take the same parameters.
+                        -- "none", "today", "past", "nearFuture", "before-yyyy-mm-dd", "after-yyyy-mm-dd".
+                        -- Ignored if empty.
+                        deadline="",
+                        scheduled="",
                     },
-                    --{...},
-                    --...
+                    --{...}, Additional filter maps can be added in the same group.
                 },
-                --["Other Group"] = {...}
+                --["Other Group"] = {{...}, ...}
             }

-            --optional, change agenda colors.
+            -- Optional: Change agenda colors.
             tagColor = "blue"
             titleColor = "yellow"